kristenphan/SparkSQL_LogisticRegression/README.md

 <br/>
 __Assignment Description:__
 <br/>
-Use Data Bricks platform to process fire calls dataset from the San Francisco's fire department in a distributed computing environment.
-Build a sklearn logistic regression model to predict the type of calls for incidents in a SQL table.
+Use Databricks, a web-based platform for working with Apache Spark, to process fire calls dataset from the San Francisco's fire department and build a sklearn logistic regression model to predict the type of calls for incidents in a SQL table.

 Note to notebook on Data Bricks: https://community.cloud.databricks.com/?o=1571733193913160#notebook/894243193530461/command/894243193530462